heschlie/aws-sd-lambda/README.md

 The included Makefile has a package target which will build and zip the script for you to upload to AWS Lambda.
 The Function to target is `Handler`.

+# Some gotchas

+- Only supports Route53 IP, or A record discovery
+- If you have more than 100 Namespaces this currently will have a chance to fail
+- If you have more than 100 Services in a Namespace this could also fail
+- The error logging isn't great